-Splitting belongings at the end of a union can become heated and complex, and this situation is further complicated if you and your spouse were business partners in addition to being life partners.
+Splitting belongings at the end of a union often becomes heated and complex.
+And this situation is further complicated if you and your spouse were business partners in addition to being life partners.

 Your Business Is An Asset

-You may have poured your blood, sweat, and tears into your business, and dedicated every waking moment of your life to making it a success.
-You may have a deep, profound personal attachment to your enterprise whether it’s an accounting firm, a construction company, or you repurpose thrift store clothes to make dog outfits.
+You poured your blood, sweat, and tears into your business.
+You dedicated every waking moment of your life to making it a success.
+And you likely have a deep, profound personal attachment to your enterprise, whether it’s an accounting firm, a construction company, or you repurpose thrift store clothes to make dog outfits.

-Though you may have an emotional connection to your business, it is, at the end of the day, an asset, one that can be broken up and distributed in a divorce.
-It may have great personal value to you, but there is also a real-world worth, a dollar amount that you will need to take into consideration during the division of property.
+Though you have this emotional connection to your business, it is, at the end of the day, an asset.
+One that can and usually will be broken up and distributed in a divorce.
+It may have great personal value to you, but there is also a real-world worth, a dollar amount that you need to take into consideration during the division of property.

 Origins Of The Business

-If not, however, there are a number of things that may impact this, or at least help determine how much of a business is eligible to be allocated.
+If not, however, there a number of factors impact this, or at least help determine how much of a business is eligible to be allocated.

 If your business predates your marriage, it will, at least in part, likely be viewed as separate property.
-A number of components can influence this status.
-The court may take into account the value of the business at the time of your marriage versus at the time of your divorce, looking at whether the worth increased, decreased, or stayed static.
+A number of components influence this status.
+The court takes into account the value of the business at the time of your marriage versus at the time of your divorce, looking at whether the worth increased, decreased, or stayed static.

-If community efforts aided in raising the value, this may be considered.
-For example, if you invested in the company, but those funds came from resources shared with your spouse, that may impact the final settlement.
+If community efforts aided in raising the value, this plays a part.
+For example, if you invested in the company, but those funds came from resources shared with your spouse, that impacts the final settlement.

 Things get even more complicated if there are other business partners or shareholders to consider.
-If you started a business with capital from outside investors, that can impact how much may be considered separate or community property.
+If you started a business with capital from outside investors, that impacts how much may be considered separate or community property.